 Our outreach programme is designed to engage the community with Chemistry, Forensic Science and Physics.
 In 2017 we engaged with over 7,000 people and held more than 60 events.
 We want to share our fascination with science and inspire future scientists.

 In 2018 we launched our Chemistry and Forensics residential which gave 18-year-olds the chance to take part in hands-on experiments in our state-of-the-art labs.
 If you are interested in learning more about our summer schools, please visit Headstart for more details about the course and how to apply.

-Our annual Space School was another success, with students aged 15-18 observing the night skies from our Beacon Observatory, as well as designing, building and launching a rocket.
-They also had the opportunity to work on space science and astronomy projects with academics and postgraduate students.
+Space School gives students aged 15-18 the chance to observe the night skies from our Beacon Observatory, as well as designing, building and launching a rocket.

 Festival of Chemistry